Drones sound creepy

 Agribotix Hornet LR

-The Agribotix Hornet LR is another fixed wing drone similar to the eBee and has been designed specifically for agricultural end users.
+The Agribotix Hornet LR is another fixed wing that gives credentials about how drones work similar to the eBee and has been designed specifically for agricultural end users.
 With a wingspan of about 2 meters and an incredible speed of 30mph, the drone offers a flight time of 90 minutes and is being leased out by the manufacturers for less than $2,000.

 Fixed wing drones are merely tip of the iceberg when it comes to commercial and consumer drones.